Near-linear convergence of the Random Osborne algorithm for Matrix Balancing: Introduction

-Analyzing Cyclic Osborne appears to be more difficult.
-The primary obstacle is that the improvement of an Osborne update is significantly affected by the previous Osborne updates in the cycle---and this effect is difficult to track.
-Our analysis bypasses this obstacle by exploiting the independent random ordering used in each cycle of Cyclic Osborne, in order to make a simple coupling argument between Cyclic Osborne and Random Osborne.
-Specifically, we relate the first $\Theta(\sqrt{n})$ iterations of each cycle of Cyclic Osborne to the same number of iterations of Random Osborne by leveraging the fact that sampling $\Theta(\sqrt{n})$ coordinates from $[n]$ with or without replacement is ``indistinguishable'' in the sense that the total variation distance between these two sampling methods is constant.
-Since Osborne updates monotonically improve the potential, the per-cycle improvement of Cyclic Osborne is at least the improvement of the first $\Theta(\sqrt{n})$ iterations of the cycle; and by this coupling, this is (up to a constant factor) at least the improvement of the same number of Random Osborne iterations.
-This implies that Cyclic Osborne requires at most $\Theta(\sqrt{n})$ more iterations than Random Osborne, yielding our claimed bounds.
+Analyzing Cyclic Osborne (either Round-Robin or Random-Reshuffle) is difficult because the improvement of an Osborne update is significantly affected by the previous Osborne updates in the cycle---and this effect is difficult to track.
+We observe that our improved analysis for Random Osborne implies, as a straightforward corollary, a fast runtime for Random-Reshuffle Cyclic Osborne.
+Specifically, since Osborne updates monotonically improve the potential, the per-cycle improvement of Random-Reshuffle Cyclic Osborne is at least the improvement of the first iteration of the cycle, which equals the improvement of a single iteration of Random Osborne.
+This implies that Random-Reshuffle Cyclic Osborne requires at most $n$ times more iterations than Random Osborne.
 Details in \S\ref{sec:cyclic}.
+We remark that while arguing about a cycle only through its first iteration is clearly quite pessimistic, improvements seem difficult.
+A similar difficulty occurs for the analysis of Cyclic Coordinate Descent in more general convex optimization setups.